Short on time? Listen to this article on-the-go.

 Finally, when it comes to Space Traffic Management (STM), you may have missed the agreement signed by the US Department of Defense and Department of Commerce in September to work together to achieve Space Policy Directive (SPD) 3.
 This directive calls for the development of a new national STM service managed by a civil government agency.
 As part of this initiative, LeoLabs was awarded a contract to help support the development of a US, civil-led STM prototype.

 More of a visual learner?
 We've got you covered.
 Download this infographic.

 And that’s all for now folks!

-Stay tuned for the 4th edition of LeoPulse coming out in mid-January, which will be a special review of everything that happened in low Earth orbit in 2022.
+Stay tuned for the 2nd edition of LeoPulse coming out in mid-November which will feature a thought leadership piece from our team.
 If you haven't signed up for our newsletter yet, please do so you don't miss the next edition.
-Have a suggestion about what we should cover?
-Let us know by emailing our editor Victoria Heath at firstname.lastname@example.org with the subject line: LeoPulse suggestion.
+Do you have suggestions about what we should cover in the next quarterly review (scheduled for January 2023)?
+Let us know by emailing our editor Victoria Heath at email@example.com with the subject line: LeoPulse suggestion.